1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Are there advanced or surgical options?

 Surgical options are rare.
-Chronic cases may benefit from Botox injections or biofeedback therapy to ease pelvic muscle strain.
+The long term cases can be treated with Botox injections or biofeedback therapy to relieve the pelvic muscle tension.

 When should I see a doctor?